 - Severe constipation.
 People who have significant problems passing stool can experience a hard lump of stool with diarrhea that develops around it.

 Everyone is different, but most women normally have bowel movements at least every other day and no more than twice daily.
 Having a bowel movement less than three times per week, along with straining to produce a hard bowel movement, is called constipation.
 Constipation is very common, affecting about 1 in 3 women.

 Causes of Constipation

 The most common reason for constipation is not having enough fiber in your diet.
-This is very common in women who eat a typical American diet, and getting enough fiber to fix this problem often requires planning and supplementation.
-Some foods, especially those high in starch such as white rice, pasta, or white bread, are more likely to lead to constipation.
-Constipation may also be due to lack of fluids in your diet.
-Some women do not drink enough fluids to keep their stool soft.
-When there is not enough fiber or water in your diet, bowel movements are more likely to be hard or irregular.
+This is very common in women who eat a typical American diet and getting enough fiber to fix this problem often requires planning and supplementation.
+The general recommendation is to aim for 25-35 gram/day of fiber between food and supplements.

 Medicines and Supplements